Sheelah's Day: History

-Irish antiquarian journals and newspapers from the eighteenth and nineteenth centuries mention a wife of St. Patrick.
+Irish antiquarian journals and newspapers from the eighteenth and nineteenth centuries mention a wife of Saint Patrick.
 Freeman's Journal referenced Sheelah's Day in 1785, 1811, and 1841.
 Australian press from the nineteenth century recorded observances of Sheelah's Day, including the consumption of large amounts of alcohol.
 Sheelah's Day is no longer officially celebrated in Ireland, but continues to be celebrated in Newfoundland, Canada after Irish immigrants arrived in the late seventeenth century.

 In Newfoundland the holiday may also be connected to the legend of the Irish princess Sheila NaGeira.

 Some scholars suggest a connection between the holiday and the Sheela na gig, found in medieval architecture throughout Europe.